Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Introduction

 We denote by $Z_{X_n}(I)$ the number of zeros of $X_n$ on a subinterval $I$ of the torus $\T$.
-Under suitable conditions on the spectral measure $\mu$, it has been shown in \cite{Ang19} and \cite{Ang21} that the expectation of the number of zeros of the process $X_n$ on $\T$ behaves like $\frac{2}{\sqrt{3}}n$, as in the independent framework.\jump

-The first main theorem of this article is the following, and makes explicit the variance asymptotics for the number of zeros of the process $X_n$ on $\T$, as $n$ grows to infinity, under the assumption that the spectral measure $\mu$ has a positive continuous density. \begin{theorem} We suppose that the spectral measure $\mu$ has a positive continuous density $\psi$ with respect to the Lebesgue measure on the torus $\T$.
-Then there is an explicit positive constant $C_\infty$ that does not depend on $\psi$, such that for any subinterval $J$ of the torus,
+Under suitable conditions on the spectral measure $\mu$, it has been shown in \cite{Ang19} and \cite{Ang21} that the expectation of the number of zeros of the process $X_n$ on $\T$ behaves like $\frac{2}{\sqrt{3}}n$, as in the independent framework.
+The following theorem makes explicit the variance asymptotics for the number of zeros of the process $X_n$ on $\T$, as $n$ grows to infinity. \begin{theorem} We suppose that the spectral measure $\mu$ has a positive continuous density $\psi$ with respect to the Lebesgue measure on the torus $\T$.
+Then there is an explicit positive constant $\gamma_2$ that does not depend on $\psi$, such that for any subinterval $I$ of the torus,

 \end{theorem}